 As with a lot of the other teas, stinging nettle tea works by stimulating the production of prolactin and oxytocin.
 The tea absorbed by the mother not only stimulates milk production, but also adds its vitamins and minerals to the breast milk.

 If you already have a good supply of milk, then it isn’t recommended you take stinging nettle, and it isn’t recommended that you take it while pregnant as it can cause a miscarriage.

-And, as with all of the teas described here, if you start to develop mastitis, swollen and sore breasts, or an oversupply of milk, stop taking the herbal tea.
+And, as with all of the teas described here, stop taking it if you start to develop:

 Stinging nettle tea can interfere with some medications so check with your medical professional before drinking it.